The Ordination of Priests

 Why Are Priests Needed Today?

-Every human being can learn to pray and seek their own forms of prayer.
-Whoever prays knows the feeling that the ‘success’ of prayer varies, but also that the power of a prayer can increase when a number of people pray together.
+Every human being can learn to pray and find their own way of prayer.
+Yet many know how the power of prayer can deepen when people pray together.

-Through the Ordination, a human being places their whole being in lifelong service of Christ.
-Through this, they are given something that far outstrips their personal abilities – the possibility of fulfilling the sacraments at the altar.
-They do not become better human beings through this; rather they make themselves available for a spiritual event, so that the religious paths of the individuals in the cogregation can become ‘concentrated’ into the sacrament.
+Through the Ordination, a human being dedicates their whole life to the service of Christ.
+Something is then bestowed upon them that goes beyond their personal abilities – the capacity to fulfil the sacraments at the altar.
+The Ordination does not make them morally superior; rather, they make themselves available for a spiritual event, so that the individual paths of those gathered may be drawn together and concentrated in the sacrament.

 The Priest’s Cross and the Three Tasks of the Priest

-• The vertical, from above to below: proclaiming the Gospel to human beings;
+• The vertical beam – proclaiming the Gospel to human beings.

 Proclaiming – Mediating the Message from Heaven

-Before the first Gospel Reading within the Ordination, the stole is laid about around the neck and crossed over the breast: what streams from heaven as ‘eu-angelion’ – good news from the angels is to pass through the priest’s heart and become audible for the people.
-Thought and Word are to become streaming life.
+Before the candidates’ first Gospel Reading during the Ordination, the stole is placed around their neck and crossed over the breast: what streams from heaven as euangelion – the good news from the realm of the angels – is to pass through the priests’ heart and become audible to human ears.
+Thought and word are to become living streams.

-Performing Sacraments – God’s Deed and Human Deed in One
+Performing Sacraments – God’s Deed Flowing into Human Deed

-The second task has to do with an ideal that every human being can have: that in every deed, God may be active.
-In order that this hope may become a reality at the altar, the priest-to-be is anointed with consecrated oil.
-With this substance, which has been blessed with the power of ‘making inclined toward love,’ a cross is inscribed on the forehead and on the backs of the hands, and the candidate is touched three times on the crown of the head.
-Openings to the divine world are initiated through which the activity of Christ can flow into the priestly activity.
+This oil, blessed with the power of love, is used to inscribe a cross on the forehead and on the backs of the hands, and the candidate is touched three times on the crown of the head.
+In these moments, openings to the divine world are initiated, through which the activity of Christ can enter priestly work.

 Becoming a Priest through the Affirmation of Others

-The first Christians called themselves those ‘on the Way’.
-Becoming a priest means practising thinking of oneself as incomplete; as a perpetual beginner.
-In the Ordination, the candidate is addressed as ‘You, one who is becoming…’
+The first Christians called themselves ‘those on the Way’.
+To become a priest is to remain a beginner – one who is still becoming.
+In the Ordination, the candidate is addressed as ‘You, who are becoming…’.

-This necessity comes to expression in connection with the anointing, when the priest-to-be is affirmed three times: by the one performing the ordination, by the servers, and finally by all the priests present behind him, with a powerful ‘Yea, so be it’.
+This is made visible with the anointing, when the candidate is affirmed three times: by the one performing the Ordination, by the servers, and by all the priests assembled behind them, with a powerful ‘Yes, so be it.’
+Later , the congregation is told that the priests’ capacity to serve their calling is sustained by the way the community perceives and upholds them

-Pastoral Care – To Serve Christ Means to Serve People
+Pastoral Care – To Serve Christ is to Serve Humanity

-The third task is the pastoral connection with people.
-It does not take the place of the aid and charitable activity of others.
-Pastoral care is more about finding and supporting the spiritual dimension of each unique and distinctive destiny.
+The third task is pastoral care.
+It does not replace the practical help or charitable activity of others; rather, it seeks to support the spiritual dimension of each individual with their unique destiny.

-Towards the end of the Ordination, the celebrant, carrying the chalice, walks a circle around the assembled priests, thus creating an inner space.
-This forms a centre, from which the newly ordained priests are sent into their congregations.
-They are given the task of ‘putting their own being in connection with the being of the community’.
-Thus, pastoral care is not merely about offering advice; it is about an existential relationship to the other people person with one’s whole heart – while at the same time completely honouring the other’s person’s freedom.
+Towards the end of the Ordination, the celebrant, carrying the chalice, walks a circle around the assembled priests, creating an inner space from which the newly ordained are sent into their congregations.
+They are charged to unite their own being with the being of their congregation.

-To help each person at the place where he is treading his own path, without laying this down from the outside – this is the concern of the pastor in The Christian Community.
-In the renewed form of confession, the Sacrament of Consultation (see this link), this path can condense into a sacrament.
+To help each person at the point where they stand on their own path, without defining that path from outside – this is the concern of the priest in The Christian Community.
+In the renewed form of confession, the Sacramental Consultation, this care can gather itself into a sacrament.

 Hierarchy

-The divine beings – the Angels and Archangels and other beings that appear in the Bible–are in a “sacred order”, a “hierarchy”, among one another.
-Thereby they can work together.
-A community wanting to work out of the power of the spiritual world also needs such an ordering, so that within this working together, sacraments can take place.
+The spiritual beings – Angels, Archangels, and others named in the Bible – exist in a sacred order or hierarchy through which they can work together.
+A community that seeks to work from the power of the spiritual world also needs such an order, so that the sacraments can be celebrated within harmony and continuity.

-All priests grant the Lenkers and the Oberlenkers the task of sending them out to their place of work.
-This ensures before God and human beings that the sacraments can be continuously celebrated in all congregations.
+All priests entrust the Lenkers and Oberlenkers with the task of sending them to their places of work.
+Through this, before God and humanity, it is ensured that the sacraments can continue to be celebrated in every congregation.

 Further reading